-Given your busy calendar, it may be difficult to keep tabs on your company’s contracts, however, not properly managing your contracts, can result in serious legal, reputational and financial risks.
+Given your busy calendar, it may be difficult to keep tabs on your company’s contracts, however, not properly managing your contracts, can result in serious legal, reputational, and financial risks.

-According to World Commerce and Contracting, inadequate contact management costs organizations 9% of their bottom line and can waste significant amount of time as well.
+According to World Commerce and Contracting, inadequate contact management costs organizations 9% of their bottom line and can waste a significant amount of time as well.
 Not paying attention to contract expiration dates can impact a company’s bottom line, as failing to renew a contract can result in lost business.
 Perhaps one of the most simple but effective things you can do to improve your contract management is to centralize your contracts in a single, secure online location which will help you avoid having to search for misplaced contracts and will also protect your contracts from being hacked.

 A good contract management software will help your business improve its agreement drafting & execution processes, however, some software solutions are not as seamless and easy to use as others.
 To ensure that your contract lifecycle management software is effective, one must ascertain these 5 factors to evaluate its performance.